You will write a wikipedia-like article on some linguistic topic (not a CL or NLP topic).

 - the final version

-- Use Google/MS Word 365 document.
-Word 365 means cloud version of Word, do not use email attachments for milestone 3 and 4.
+- Use Google docs or the cloud version of MS Word 365.
+Do not use email attachments for milestone 3 and 4.

 - Start the article with a title and your name, so I do not need to match your emails/nicknames against older notes.